RubixML/ML/README.md

 ---
 ### Reports
-Reports show a comprehensive
+Reports offer a comprehensive view of the performance of an estimator given the problem in question.

-To generate a report from the predictions of an estimator given some ground-truth labels:
+To generate a report from the predictions of an estimator given some ground truth labels:
 ```php
 public generate(array $predictions, array $labels) : array
 ```